August 12, 2021

 The Allies encountered the FG42 on the Western Front and took special note of the impressive weapon.
 Multiple rifles were captured by American forces and studied at the Aberdeen Proving Ground.
 Military engineers concluded that the FG42 was an interesting rifle “which should be studied with future weapons in view” but that it was “produced with apparently little thought as to the difficulty and the cost involved in the manufacture.”

 The FG42 and its advanced operating system went on to influence the T44 prototype, and the M60 machine gun.
 The high tech German Rifle would also serve as the spiritual father to the full-powered battle rifles that dominated the early phases of the Cold War and eventually became the de-facto standard Western infantry weapons until the rise of the intermediate caliber assault rifle.
+Today, even FG42 repro rifles are extremely desirable with gun collectors.

 The skyrocketing popularity of World War 2 gun collecting has seen a heightened interest in the FG42 today.
 The weapon has also been featured in a number of popular video game series in recent years, introducing a whole new generation to the famous German paratrooper rifle and its notable development history.
 Rock Island Auction Company has a consistent record with finding the right buyers for the FG42.
 World War II machine guns have seen a steady rise in value, with the FG42 comfortably topping the sales charts.